chinamike65/hugo-tuolesi/content/book6/book6en.md

 When turning the Formless Dharma Wheel for the second time, everything from form to knowing everything is non-existent.

-Some people think that there is a contradiction between the teachings of the first turning of the Dharma wheel and the second turning of the Dharma.
+Some people think that there is a contradiction between the teachings of the first turning of the Dharma wheel and the second turning of the Dharma wheel.
 Therefore, Buddha Shakyamuni taught the third turning of the Dharma wheel.

-The disciples who turn the Falun for the first time are those with dull roots, and the disciples who turn the Falun for the second time are those with sharp roots.
+The disciples who turn the wheel for the first time are those with dull roots, and the disciples who turn the wheel for the second time are those with sharp roots.

 Therefore, those with dull roots have no doubts about the Dharma taught by the Buddha; those with sharp roots understand the truth of emptiness as soon as they hear it, and have no doubts about the Dharma.

-The disciples who turn the Falun three times are middle-level people, so they have doubts.
+The disciples who turn the wheel three times are middle-level people, so they have doubts.

-The Dharma taught by the Buddha to the middle-minded people is not the most ultimate Dharma, but the Consciousness-Only School believes that it is the most ultimate, and the Madhyamika school denies this statement.
+The Dharma taught by the Buddha to the middle-minded people is not the most ultimate Dharma, but the Mind-Only School believes that it is the most ultimate, and the Madhyamika school denies this statement.

-Section 6 Tantra
+Section 6 - Tantra

 Buddha Shakyamuni taught many esoteric methods, such as Kalachakra and Dhysikava, in the human world.

-Esoteric Dharma is about the method of becoming a Buddha in one's body, such as the bright point of the Qi channel and the kundalini fire.
+Esoteric Dharma is about the method of becoming a Buddha in one's body, such as the bright point of the Qi channel and the Kundalini fire.

-Tantra is divided into four parts: the department of affairs, the department of practice, the department of yoga, and the department of supreme yoga.
+Tantra is divided into four parts: Action tantra, Performance tantra, Yoga tantra, and Anuttarayoga tantras.

-The affairs department talks about the practice of the rebirth deity and the self-born deity through the yoga of the six gods; the practice department talks about: the method of paying equal attention to both internal and external yoga; the yoga part is about: the method of realizing the wisdom of light through the inner yoga; the supreme yoga part It is talking about the second stage, that is, the Dharma door of the generation stage and the completion stage.
+The Action tantra talks about the practice of the rebirth deity and the self-born deity through the yoga of the six gods; Performance tantra talks about: the method of paying equal attention to both internal and external yoga; Yoga tantra is about: the method of realizing the wisdom of light through the inner yoga; Anuttarayoga tantra includes both the generation and completion phases, that is, the Dharma door of the generation stage and the completion stage.

 31

-When practising the first three sects, one can become a Buddha instantly by cultivating the method of longevity; cultivating the supreme yoga, one can become a buddha within a short life span.
+When practising the first three classes of tantras, one can become a Buddha instantly by cultivating the method of longevity; cultivating the supreme yoga, one can become a buddha within this short lifetime.

 The difference between tantra and sutra is: tantra has many convenient methods, and you can become a Buddha through music cultivation.

-Xianzong must accumulate the three great asamkhya kalpas through asceticism to become a Buddha.
+Mahayana must accumulate merit through three great asamkhya kalpas through asceticism to become a Buddha.

 32

-Chapter 4 Tibetan Buddhism
+##### Chapter 4 - Tibetan Buddhism

 With the passage of time, Buddhism has gradually developed into many sects, and these sects have been divided into three branches of Buddhism, which are divided into three major sects: Southern Buddhism, Chinese Buddhism, and Tibetan Buddhism.

 Southern Buddhism is now the Buddhism of Southeast Asian countries, mainly Myanmar, Sri Lanka, and Thailand.